 - Climb a little and find a more deserted beach area.
 The main beach near downtown will be a bit crowded, but if you climb around one of the cliffs, you’ll find yourself at the private beach of one of the resorts.
 While you can’t take advantage of their amenities, you are allowed on the beach as long as you sign in.

 - Take a cooking class.
-Something else than can be arranged with your hotel or hostel.
+Something else that can be arranged with your hotel or hostel.
 One of the girls I was with took one and enjoyed learning how to make the everything from Pad Thai to Som Tam.

-About the author: Samantha has had a bit of an affinity for traveling since birth when she was born in China, adopted, and raised in the US.
+About the author: Samantha has had a bit of an affinity for travelling since birth when she was born in China, adopted, and raised in the US.
 Since then she’s been able to call many different places home and has developed a pair of restless feet eager to find the next adventure.
 She documents her travels over at There She Goes Again.
-When not traveling, she turns into a total homebody, preferring sitcoms, a good cup of tea, and looking up cat pictures online.
+When not travelling, she turns into a total homebody, preferring sitcoms, a good cup of tea, and looking up cat pictures online.

 Want FREE Travel Resources?